Summary

 Engage

-Before you begin, pass out a copy of the attached Lesson Handout to each student.
-Use the attached Lesson Slides and Lesson Handout with Teacher's Notes as you guide students through the lesson.
-Briefly review slides 1–3, introducing the lesson title, essential question, and lesson objectives.
-The main goals of this lesson are for students to observe line emission spectra, explain how these spectra result from physical and energetic changes in atoms (electron transitions) and apply line spectra to astronomy as a tool for analyzing the composition of planetary atmospheres.
+Use the attached Lesson Slides and Lesson Guide with Teacher's Notes as you guide students through the lesson.
+Briefly review slides 2–4, introducing the lesson title, essential question, and lesson objectives.
+The main goals of this lesson are for students to observe line emission spectra, explain how these spectra result from physical and energetic changes in atoms (electron transitions), and apply line spectra to astronomy as a tool for analyzing the composition of planetary atmospheres.
 Spectroscopy is a broadly used tool with applications throughout physics, chemistry, and biology.
 Depending on the course you're teaching, weigh the electronic structure and astronomy goals to fit your needs.

-Direct students to the Engage section of the Lesson Handout.
-The next two slides provide an overview of the questions posed in this section.
-Move to slide 4, and let students consider questions 1 and 2 on their own or with Elbow Partners.
-Depending on your preference, ask them to record their answers either in their lab notebook or on the handout.
+Pass out a Lesson Guide to each student and direct them to the Engage section of the handout.
+Move to slide 5, and let students consider questions 1 and 2 on their own or with Elbow Partners.
+Ask them to record their answers on the handout.

-Display slide 5.
+Display slide 6.
 Introduce the spectrum tube carousel and gas tubes that you'll be using in the next activity.
 Demonstrate the use of a spectroscope and show students an example of a spectrum.
-You might utilize the attached Sample Data sheet.
-Explain your plan for the lab workflow (see setup options below) and discuss safety concerns.
+Explain your plan for the lab workflow and discuss safety concerns.
+Have students record the answers from this discussion on their Lesson Guide handout.

 Explore